Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

 class ProductController with ReassembleMixin {
   @override
   void reassemble() {
-    //called when happens the hot reload.
+    //called when the hot reload happens.
     print('reassemble');
   }
 }